- Our Work

 Defenders in Action: Mexican Gray Wolf Recovery

 The Mexican gray wolf, or lobo, is one of the most endangered mammals in the United States.
-In 2012, the U.S. Fish and Wildlife Service (FWS) released its most recent count of these iconic animals.
-While the number of wild Mexican gray wolves has grown to approximately 109, their future remains highly uncertain.
+In 2015, the U.S. Fish and Wildlife Service (FWS) released its most recent count of these iconic animals.
+The number of wild Mexican gray wolves has declined to approximately 97, and their future remains highly uncertain.